mchaov/plugins-with-typescript-mobx-and-react/docs/react-not-a-conf-script.md

 If you run out of sockets, you may purchase an extension cord.
 The nice thing of plug-ins is, that they may come in many forms.
 Even plug-in that enables you to connect to more plugins.

 ## Back to software...

+When a program supports plug-ins, it enables customization.

+Web browsers have historically allowed executables as plug-ins, though they are now mostly deprecated.
+(These are a different type of software module than browser extensions.)
+Two plug-in examples are the Adobe Flash Player for playing videos and a Java virtual machine for running applets.

+A theme or skin is a preset package containing additional or changed graphical appearance details, achieved by the use of a graphical user interface (GUI) that can be applied to specific software and websites to suit the purpose, topic, or tastes of different users to customize the look and feel of a piece of computer software or an operating system front-end GUI (and window managers).

 ### Software UI examples